Secretary's Animal Care and Ethics Committee Use Criteria

 Use Criteria:

-1. The project must be undertaken in the State of NSW.
+- The project must be undertaken in the State of NSW.
 Projects also being conducted interstate should seek approval from relevant State based Committee.
-Applications for projects that will also be conducted in States and Territories that no public facing committee will be considered on a case-by-case basis by the Secretary’s ACEC.
+Applications for projects that will also be conducted in States and Territories with no public facing committee will be considered on a case-by-case basis by the Secretary’s ACEC.

-4. If the business is a corporation, they must be accredited as an Animal Research Establishment (ARE).
+- If the business is a corporation, they must be accredited in NSW as an Animal Research Establishment.

-8. Users of the Secretary’s ACEC, the ACEC members and support staff maintain a mutual expectation of reasonable and fair treatment.
-Abusive or disrespectful behaviour will not be tolerated and may result in termination of Secretary’s ACEC oversight.
+- Users of the Secretary’s ACEC, the ACEC members and support staff maintain a mutual expectation of reasonable and fair treatment.
+Abusive or disrespectful behaviour will not be tolerated.
 Where a user of the ACEC is unhappy with decisions, treatment, or processes of the ACEC, grievance procedures should be followed to investigate the matter in a professional, respectful, and transparent manner.

 What the SACEC will not oversee:

-1. Researchers employed by businesses and accredited establishments more than ten employees involved in animal research and teaching activities and/or requiring more than ten projects approved concurrently.
+- Researchers employed by Accredited Research Establishments with more than ten employees involved in animal research and teaching activities and/or requiring more than ten projects approved concurrently.

-2. Researchers who own or are employed by businesses that are not accredited when they should be.
+- Researchers who own or are employed by businesses that are not accredited but should be.